Concealed Carry CCW

 Another contender is Second Call Defense, their entry-level plan comes in at $9.95 per month and is the cheapest option we found, however coverage offered at this level is horrible.
 Period.

-The Defender plan is competitively priced at $15 a month, Ultimate is more than twice that at $35 a month.
+The Defender plan is priced at $15 per month, while the Ultimate plan costs $35 per month.

-Both plans also come with a per diem, $250 a day for the defender and $500 a day for ultimate.
+Both plans include a per diem, $250 per day for Defender members and $500 per day for Ultimate members.

 Financials